LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit1-fundamentals/module2/materials/exercises/census/README.md

 ...
 ```

-If you look at the source-code for census.c, you might notice that it is **very** repetitive.
+If you look at the source-code for census-0.c, you might notice that it is **very** repetitive.
 For each "field", we have more or less the same code doing the same thing again and again:
 * prompt the user for their info
 * call `GetString()`
 * check whether their response was valid